 LEO – William Bonnet – Y2D Productions (Montreal) in association with Chamaleon Productions (Berlin) presents a witty, mind-bending, anti-gravity show that leaves audiences wondering which way is up and which way is down.
 Based on a character originally developed by German acrobat Tobias Wegner, LEO is a dazzling and surreal work that challenges our perceptions of reality through the clever interplay of live performance and video projection.
 “An eye-teasing, grin-inducing, deeply impressive work of sustained absurdist magic”.
 Time Out New York

 LIVE FROM THE FLASH PAN – Rhonda Baker – Mocean Dance – The brilliant Rhonda Baker returns to FODAR in Cory Bowle’s irreverent, highly physical and multilayered look at the disintegration of a performer.
 Baker takes us on a downward spiral, progressing through the smoky jazz tones of Ibrahim’s Barakaat, the crunch riffs of The Wait by the Pretenders, the pounding of Gorillaz’s Punk, and the driving rhythms of Radiohead’s Life in a Glass House.

 CURIOUS SCHOOLS OF THEATRICAL DANCING – Michael Caldwell – Dora-nominated Michael Caldwell will perform this FODAR remount of another classic modern piece by the legendary Danny Grossman.
-The signature solo piece which had its world premiere in 1976 was inspired by the dance, acrobatics and pantomime which were part of the popular Commedia Dell’Arte in the 18th century.
+The signature solo work, which had its world premiere in 1976, was inspired by the dance, acrobatics and pantomime which were part of the popular Commedia Dell’Arte in the 18th century.
 A solitary clown is encased in a circus ring and forced to perform for an unseen master.